Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Use `mkfs` to make a filesystem for the partitions you created, so that you can actually mount and write to them later.

-I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, snapshotting, and more.
+I will mostly be using the Btrfs filesystem since it supports transparent compression, subvolumes, deduplication, snapshotting, and more.
 The compression specifically is useful, because it will help save space with no effort.

 Note: *SteamOS's /home by default uses the ext4 filesystem (which is stable and fast), but missing the optional features mentioned.*

+The symlink home:
+* `mkfs.ext4 /dev/nvme0n1p8`
+* `e2label /dev/nvme0n1p8 symlink_home`

 The unencrypted home: